sinch/ios-proximity-tutorial/readme.md

 	}
 ```

-Here we get the current PFUser object from parse and from that we get the screenName as set by the user when s, instead of displaying the device name we can display the users name which is far more personalised and can be changed as different users login.
+Here we get the current PFUser object from Parse, and from that we get the screenName as set by the user.
+Instead of displaying the device name, we can display the user’s name, which is far more personalized and can be changed as different users log in.
 We then set the peerId display name equal to our screenName variable.

-We now need to go ahead and create a session, add this code to the bottom of the method we created above.
+Now we can go ahead and create a session.
+Add this code to the bottom of the method we created above.

 ```objective-c
 	  self.session = [[MCSession alloc] initWithPeer:self.peerId];
     		 self.session.delegate = self;
 ```

 Here we’re simply using the session property we created in the @interface of the file, allocating and calling initWithPeer and using the peerId we previously created.
-Then we go ahead and set the delegate equal to self so that we’re able to get information from the session.
+Then we can go ahead and set the delegate equal to self so that we’re able to get information from the session.

-There’s one last step to finish off this method, we need to put everything together and create a browserViewController.
-Here’s how simple it is!
+There’s one last step to finish off this method: We need to put everything together and create a browserViewController.
+Here’s how simple it is:

 ```objective-c
 	self.browserViewController = [[MCBrowserViewController alloc] 			initWithServiceType:@"sinchMulti" session:self.session];
 	self.browserViewController.delegate = self;

 ```
-We’ve allocated and called initWithService, we’ve used the name sinchMulti for this project, then we’ve simply gone ahead and set the session equal to the session we created earlier.
-Once again we’ve set the delegate to self so we can be informed of what’s going on.
+We’ve allocated and called initWithService and we’ve used the name sinchMulti for this project.
+Then we’ve simply gone ahead and set the session equal to the session we created earlier.
+Once again, we’ve set the delegate to self so we can be informed of what’s going on.

-Although now we can find other users there’s one thing we’ve forgotten, it isn’t much fun if people can’t find us is it?
-Let’s go ahead and make our device discoverable, for this we need to use the advertiserAssistant.
-Once again we’re going to add it on to the bottom of the setUpConnection method.
+Although now we can find other users, there’s one thing we’ve forgotten: it isn’t much fun if people can’t find us, is it?
+Let’s go ahead and make our device discoverable.
+For this we need to use the advertiserAssistant.
+Once again, we’re going to add it on to the bottom of the setUpConnection method.

 ```objective-c
 	self.advertiserAssistant = [[MCAdvertiserAssistant alloc] 						initWithServiceType:@"sinchMulti" discoveryInfo:nil session:self.session];
     [self.advertiserAssistant start];
 ```

-This is some really simple code, once again we’re allocating and calling initWithService which we did earlier, we’ve set the discoverInfo to nil and yet again we’ve associated our session we already created with the advertiserAssistant.
-The last line of code is probably the easiest part of this tutorial and I think it’s pretty self explanatory :P
+This is some really simple code, and we’re allocating and calling initWithService, which we did earlier.
+We’ve set the discoverInfo to nil and associated our session we already created with the advertiserAssistant.
+The last line of code is probably the easiest part of this tutorial and is hopefully pretty self-explanatory.

-The finished setUpConnection method should look like this.
+The finished setUpConnection method should look like this:

 ```objective-c
 		- (void)setUpConnection {